 A CDL pretest (or CDL pre test) is a must if you want to pass your CDL exam on the first try.
 If you are planning on operating a Commercial Motor Vehicle (CMV), you will have to pass a CDL test.
 To get a CDL license in your state, you will have to take and pass a written general knowledge exam, as well as various endorsement exams.
 You will also have to take an Air Brakes test if you plan on driving a commercial vehicle equipped with air brakes.
 The purpose of our free CDL pre tests is to help you understand what you already know and what you need to work on more.

-Test-Guide.com is your ultimate source of CDL Practice Tests.
-We have assembled hundreds of sample questions and answers - straight from the official sources.
+Test-Guide.com is your ultimate source of CDL practice tests in 2019.
+We have assembled hundreds of sample questions and answers, all straight from the official sources.

-Use our free CDL practice tests and study guides for the fastest, easiest way to pass your exam
+Use our free CDL practice tests and CDL study guides for the fastest, easiest way to pass your exam!

 We have conveniently compiled a list of CDL Manuals for each state.
 Your state Commercial Driver's License (CDL) manual is the reference guide for your CDL test.
 The CDL manual will contain everything you need to know about the test, and how to obtain a CDL license in your state.
 The manual covers requirements, eligibility, and details on your state's Commercial Driver's License program.
 Specific details are given on who needs a CDL, eligibility requirements, medical/physical requirements, CDL groups/endorsements/exemptions, application procedures, tests, restrictions, fees, serious traffic and RRX violations and Drug/Alchohol violations.
 The manual also acts as a CDL study guide because it contains all of the required information that you need to master prior to taking your exam.
 The CDL manual covers areas such as: driving safely, transporting cargo safely, transporting passengers safely, air brakes, combination vehicles, doubles and triples, tank vehicles, hazardous materials, school buses, skills testing, pre-trip inspection, and on-road driving